e9t/konlpy-data/README.md

+# KoNLPy-data

-This is a repository of [KoNLPy](http://github.com/e9t/konlpy)'s built-in corpora.
+This is a repository of [KoNLPy](http://github.com/e9t/konlpy)'s datasets.
 Currently a work in progress.

+To generate the index:

+    python gen_index.py